Hundreds blocked on Croatia roads as snowstorm spurs chaos

 “It's been tough, lots of snow, very hard, very cold,” he said.

-While the situation was most dramatic in Croatia, problems were also reported in western Serbia and elevated regions of Bosnia.
+While the situation was most dramatic in Croatia, problems were also reported in western Serbia and higher-altitude regions of Bosnia.

-Serbia's state railway company said that trains to Montenegro weren't running, mostly because of fallen trees and problems in power supplies in the region near the border between the two countries.
+Serbia's state railway company said that trains to Montenegro weren't running, mostly because of fallen trees and problems in power supply in areas near the two countries' border.

 The towns of Prijepolje and Bajina Basta were without electricity overnight Sunday to Monday, the Tanjug news agency reported.

-Bosnian authorities said Monday that heavy snow and wind have slowed down traffic throughout the country, especially over the mountains.
+Bosnian authorities said Monday that heavy snow and wind have slowed down traffic throughout the country, especially in the mountains.
 Landslides and fallen trees are causing further problems, traffic authorities said, urging caution.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.